 Step 2.
 Find A Hard Money Lender

 There are many hard money lenders out there but not all lenders are the same.
 Some will only lend to certain types of deals or in certain states; others will only lend a certain amount of money.
 So you may need to hunt around a bit to find the right hard money lender for your situation.
-If you want to know more about the hard money lending that we do here, and if you want to know exactly what is the hard money lender process for IN (and how we work within that specific process) then click here and enter your information.
+If you want to know more about the hard money lending that we do here, and if you want to know exactly what is the hard money lender process for Indiana, Arkansas, California (and how we work within that specific process) then click here and enter your information.

 Step 3.
 Evaluate The Deal